NathanKr/python-logger-playground/README.md

 <li>Mix of the above</li>
 </ul>

-And what if we want to see in root log just part of the log , we simply set these module log level to e,g, Warning or error , this is easy by putting this in config.py
+And what if we want to see in root log just part of the modules log , we simply set these module log level to e.g. Warning or Error , this is easy by putting this in config.py